tofupilot/python-client/README.md

 # TofuPilot Python client

-The official Python client for [TofuPilot](https://tofupilot.com).
-Quickly and seemlessly integrate all your hardware test runs into one app by using this powerful open-source client.
+The official open source Python client for [TofuPilot](https://tofupilot.com).
+Quickly and seamlessly integrate all your hardware test runs into one app with just a few lines of Python.

 ## Table of Contents